thephoeron/REDSHIFTNET/README.md

 * Three-tiered notification system for alerting users through inline messages, ajax popups, and email
 * Easy integration of shell commands to leverage the full power of linux in your web-apps
 * JSON and XML serialization of data
-* Template-based document generation in multiple export formats
 * Ready-to-use live-updating graphs and widgets
-* Calendars and scheduling tools

 Upcoming Features
 -----------------

+* Template-based document generation in multiple export formats
+* Calendars and scheduling tools
+* AJAX jGrowl notifications for system messages
 * Automatically generated edit forms for database table views
 * Front-end source code editing and server management
 * Userspaces separated into realms, in addition to groups